Upstream: A New Approach to Preventing Youth Homelessness

 Why Upstream Matters

 Youth homelessness is a significant issue in Scotland, with over 9,000 young people aged 16–25 seeking help each year.
-In Aberdeen alone, nearly 500 young people present as homeless annually—many due to relationship breakdowns at home.
-But behind these numbers are stories of hidden struggles: sofa surfing, mental health challenges, family conflict, and housing insecurity that often go unnoticed until a crisis occurs.
+Across Aberdeen and Aberdeenshire nearly 900 young people present as homeless annually with relationship breakdown being the most significant factor stated by young people as the cause.
+But Behind these numbers are stories of hidden struggles: sofa surfing, mental health challenges, family conflict, and housing insecurity that often go unnoticed until a crisis occurs.

 How It Works